Allows charitable organizations registered in the same municipality as the game operator to have 15 game dates per year, rather than just 10.

 Increases the number of days a charitable organization may offer bingo, from 10 to 16 a month.

 Establishes a system within the Lottery Commission for sports betting, including online betting.
-A town or city would have to vote to approve sports book retail locations.
+A town or city would have to vote to approve retail sports gaming operations.
 Revenue from sports betting would go to the Education Trust Fund.
 If betting started in 2021, the Lottery Commission estimates a range of $1.5 to $7.5 million in annual revenue.

 Repeals the keno law passed in 2017, including the system to use keno revenue to fund full-day kindergarten.